hblovo/MLops/pre-materials/README.md

 The instructions below guide you how to set up the course environment.
 The instructions are based on Linux operating system.

 ### 1. Configure your local environment

+#### The easiest option
+We recommend using a pre-built image to create Ubuntu 22.04 VM following [this instruction for using VM](./docs/local_env_vm.md).

+#### The challenging options (We do not provide technical support for these options)
-#### If you're using Linux or macOS...
-You can use your host system to set up your local environment as described [here](./docs/local_env_without_vm.md).
-(The commands in the instruction are based on Linux, feel free to adapt them to fit your need if you're using macOS.
-For example, the version and build strings can be removed and some packages that are are not supported for MacOS need to be removed as well.
+- If you're using **Linux or MacOS**, you can use your host system to set up your local environment as described [here](./docs/local_env_without_vm.md).
+(The commands in the instruction are based on Linux, feel free to adapt them to fit your needs if you're using macOS.
+For example, the version and build strings can be removed and some packages that are not supported for MacOS need to be removed as well.
 An example yaml can be found [here](./docs/mlops_env_no_builds.yaml)).

-#### If you're using Windows
-- We recommend using a pre-built image to create Ubuntu VM following [this instruction for using VM](./docs/local_env_vm.md).
-- You can install WSL and then follow the [same instruction](./docs/local_env_without_vm.md) for Linux/maxOS users above.
+- If you use **Windows**, you can install WSL and then follow the [same instruction](./docs/local_env_without_vm.md) for Linux/maxOS users above.

 ### 2. Create a VM in cPouta
 Now, it is time to start set up the remote MLOps platform.
 In the instructions below, you will need to run some commands in a terminal.
 You should run them in your local environment unless separately specified.